platonai/PulsarRPA/README.md

 Pulsar README
 ===================

-Pulsar is a production ready web crawler.
+Pulsar is a production ready web crawler, you can crawl large web sites from seeds, using Nutch style.

-Pulsar is highly modularized so it also can be used as a library or embedded within other projects.
+Pulsar is highly modularized so it also can be used as a library and be embedded within other projects.

-Pulsar supports selenium so one can do web scraping using selenium's native api or custom parse plugins.
+Pulsar supports selenium so you can do web scraping using selenium's native api.

 For Web scraping(in kotlin):